The Tale of the Woodcutter and his Daughters: Motifs

+The husband's location

+According to Greek folklorist Georgios A. Megas, the main motif of tale type 425D is H11.1.1, "Recognition at inn [hospital, etc.], where all must tell their life histories".
+In the same vein, Swedish scholar Jan-Öjvind Swahn identified among the "motifs characteristic of subtype D" the bath-house, the inn, or places where the heroine goes to hear stories or news about her husband.
+In addition, in his study, Swahn determined that the bath-house as the location the heroine opens is "traditional" in Turkey, but also appears in Arabic, some Balkanic tales, and in a few Greek variants (in the latter along with the inn).

+The horse bridegroom

-According to researcher Samia Al Azharia Jahn, the supernatural bridegroom may appear as a horse, a goat or a camel in Arab variants.
+According to researchers Samia Al Azharia Jahn and Ayten Fadel, the supernatural bridegroom may appear as a horse, a goat or a camel in Arab variants.
+Likewise, scholar Jan-Öjvind Swahn asserted that the animal or supernatural husband appears as a horse in tale type 425A "in the Orient".
+In addition, Swahn identified a motif he named "favourite horse desires the king's daughter", which he associated with his type A.

 Variants

 Turkey

 Scholars Wolfram Eberhard and Pertev Naili Boratav established a catalogue for Turkish folktales, the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue").
 In their joint work, Eberhard and Boratav grouped tales with the supernatural husband in animal form under type TTV 98, "Der Pferdemann" ("The Horse Man"), which corresponded in the international classification to tale type AaTh 425.

 In one variant collected in Develi, the supernatural husband is a horse.
 After the wedding, the horse reveals his true nature and asks his wife to keep it a secret.
 He takes part in a Cirit competition for three days, wearing red, white, then black garments.
 The heroine betrays his trust and loses him.
 Later, she opens a free bath house; an old woman and her son tell the heroine where they found her husband.
 After she goes to her mother-in-law's house, she is forced to do chores for her: to sweep the floor with a broom; to wash clothes a certain way, and to get musical instruments from a relative of her mother-in-law.
 Next, her mother-in-law places the heroine as candlebearer to her husband's marriage to the false bride, hoping that the candles will burn her.